-Here's what you need to know as you place your order.
-Here's what you need to know as you order your ketubah.
-Of course, please feel welcome to email or call as questions come up!
+Please feel welcome to email or call as questions come up!

 Once you have placed your order and sent in your Ketubah Worksheet, I will send you a proof of your text so that you and your officiant can confirm that it is just right.
 At this point please let me know of any changes you would like to make to the text or formatting.

-Requests for custom additions or changes to the design are welcome!
+Requests for custom additions or changes to any of our papercut designs are also welcome.
 An additional fee will apply.

 TIMING & SHIPPING